Back To Search Results

 Enhancing Healthcare Team Outcomes

-Aducanumab was fast-track FDA-approved in 2021 and is indicated for its use in Alzheimer disease (AD) patients with mild cognitive impairment or mild dementia stage of the disease.
+Aducanumab was fast-tracked to FDA approval in 2021 and is indicated for use in patients with MCI-AD or the mild dementia stage of AD.
 The care of patients with AD requires management and supervision from an interprofessional healthcare team.
-This healthcare team should include a primary care physician (PCP) and mid-level practitioner, a neurologist, nursing staff, and a pharmacist.
-Routine care and follow-up for patients with AD by the interprofessional healthcare team can lead to efficient clinical evaluations, leading to precise management plans, and more reliable patient outcomes.
+The healthcare team should include a neurologist experienced in the diagnosis and management of dementia, working in close collaboration with the patient's primary care clinician and with access to vascular neurology and neuroradiologists experienced in evaluating amyloid PET and recognizing ARIA.
+Social work and pharmacy can provide useful support.
+Routine care and follow-up for patients with AD by the interprofessional healthcare team promote efficient clinical evaluations and facilitate precise management plans and more reliable patient outcomes.

-The neurologist should fully advise patients of the potential adverse effects of ARIA and its asymptomatic or clinical manifestations.
+All members of the treating team must be aware of the potential adverse effects of ARIA and its asymptomatic or clinical manifestations.
+The prescribing neurologist should obtain informed consent and should fully advise patients of the warning signs of ARIA and the need for close clinical monitoring by brain MRI.
 The interprofessional healthcare team should routinely follow up with patients receiving aducanumab and thoroughly inquire about any new-onset symptoms indicative of ARIA.
-Symptoms include headache, confusion, delirium, altered mental status, disorientation, dizziness, vision abnormality, and nausea.
-A follow-up MRI may be necessary to determine the severity of ARIA and the determination to continue or halt therapy.
+Such symptoms can include headache, confusion, delirium, altered mental status, disorientation, dizziness, vision abnormality, and nausea.

 Media